SHRE2303/Braille_Dataset/README.md

-Access the CSV file by clicking on the google drive link
+Access the CSV file by clicking on the google drive link provided in the file 'CSV Link'